Last updated on

-Tucked behind the busy Upper Street in Islington is little Camden Passage.
+Tucked behind the busy Upper Street in Islington is little Camden Passage, one of the prettiest streets in London.
 It has been a hub for antiques since the 1950s and holds a popular antiques market on Wednesdays and Saturdays.
 There are also some lovely vintage shops in the area, and some good cafes too.
 I recommend the Breakfast Club for some comfort food in quirky surrounds.
 Note this is not in Camden Town, but in Islington, close to Angel station.

 Portobello is a great area to visit on any day of the week, especially to wander around all the colourful streets.
 I can never stop taking photos there, as you can tell from my Instagram account!
 However, for most people the main draw is the antiques market, which is open every day of the week, but has its biggest day on Saturday.
 Friday is the second busiest day and a good time to visit the market on a slightly less hectic day to Saturday.
 There’s a good selection of shops, cafes and restaurants to choose from along Portobello Road, as well as the Electric Cinema where you can watch films from the comfort of a sofa.